declan-sonico1/SEO-Central-One/blog/posts/137-Navigating Google's 20 Canonicalization Signals: Beyond Canonical Tags.md

-Thank you for the reminder.
-I'll now expand the article to include citations and source references, aiming to maintain a similar word count to the original article.

 # Navigating Google's 20 Canonicalization Signals: Beyond Canonical Tags

 Canonicalization is a crucial process in search engine optimization (SEO) that helps search engines determine the primary version of a URL when multiple duplicates exist.
 This chosen version, known as the canonical URL, becomes the focal point for consolidating ranking signals like backlinks.
 Understanding this process is essential for effective SEO strategy.